ibm-cloud-docs/vsrx/getting-started.md

 8. Review your selections, check that you have read the Third Party Service Agreements, then click **Create**.
 The order is verified automatically.

-After your order is approved, the provisioning of your IBM Cloud Juniper vSRX Gateway starts automatically.
+After your order is approved, the provisioning of your {{site.data.keyword.vsrx_full}} Gateway starts automatically.
 When the provisioning process is complete, the new vSRX will appear in the Gateway Appliances list page.
 Click the gateway name to open the Gateway Details page.
 You will find the IP addresses, login username, and password for the device.

 Remember that once you order and configure your gateway from the IBM Cloud Catalog, you must also configure the device itself with the same settings.
 {: tip}